At The Elizabeth Ann Clune Montessori school of Ithaca we prepare leadership in an equitable, just and peaceful world.

 ~ Maria Montessori

 The Elizabeth Ann Clune Montessori School of Ithaca provides a well-developed, clearly-defined interdisciplinary curriculum which considers, understands, and responds to the needs of each child in a developmentally appropriate way.
-The Elizabeth Ann Clune Montessori School of Ithaca encourages its students to work in small groups, to read from a variety of books, to keep journals, and to approach scientific and mathematical concepts by solving concrete problems.
+The Elizabeth Ann Clune Montessori School of Ithaca encourages its students to work in small groups, to read from a variety of books and to approach scientific and mathematical concepts by solving concrete problems.
 Recognizing the critical difference between free choice (“Do anything you want”) and freedom of choice (“Which one of these three things would you like to do?’), The Elizabeth Ann Clune Montessori School of Ithaca allows its children to successfully apply knowledge and skills in new situations.
 By considering the process (the route traveled) as important as the understanding gained (the destination), The Elizabeth Ann Clune Montessori School of Ithaca enables students to follow their own joyful paths to discovery and learning.